 The N65 has all the modes you’d expect, and they work just like the ones on your digital camera.
 (Or is it more accurate to say that your digital camera’s modes work just like the ones on the later film SLRs?)
 Turn the dial atop the camera to A for aperture priority, S for shutter priority, P for program, and M for manual, plus several special modes.
 Of course, fiddling with those settings is so annoying that nobody ever used them.

 Given that this was Nikon’s entry-level SLR, at about $300, it is made almost entirely of plastic.
 It weighs just 14 ounces!
 But Nikon didn’t skimp on features, giving this camera a shutter that fires from 1/2000 to 30 sec., and the ability to handle film of up to a whopping ISO 5,000.
 The N65 needs two pricey CR2 batteries to power everything.

 My road-trip loving buddy Pat (check out his blog) placed this camera on permanent loan in the Jim Grey Home for Wayward Cameras.
-I wouldn’t have one otherwise; it’s not vintage enough.
-But when a camera lands in my hands, I shoot with it.
+When a camera lands in my hands, I shoot with it.
 Why not?
 I keep lots of Fujicolor 200 in the fridge for just such an eventuality.

 I don’t remember taking this photograph.
 But there it is, the one that pleased me most on my test roll.

 A soccer-goal farm consumes a field near my home.
 This crop looks ready for harvest.

 I wanted to see how the N65 did in available light, but I couldn’t keep the flash from firing.
 If I were controlling focus and exposure, I would have gotten the fake flower fully in focus.